MJR-Mu7/Kobole-Docker-Compose/README.md

         docker-compose up

-The image provide gets Kobole from docker hub and adds Grafana and Prometheus for Metrics
+The image provided in the docker-compose.yaml file gets Kobole from docker hub and adds Grafana and Prometheus for Metrics